conmaol/maglocunus/nodes/perceptron_layers.md

 # Perceptron layers

-[Perceptrons](perceptrons.md) of the same arity can be combined into a perceptron layer.
+[Perceptrons](perceptrons.md) of the same input arity can be combined into a perceptron layer.

 ### Unary perceptron layers